-Several blood tests are used for heartworm diagnosis, but the heartworm antibody test and the heartworm antigen test are proving to be most helpful in diagnosing the disease in cats.
+Several blood tests are used for heartworm diagnosis, but the heartworm antibody test and the heartworm antigen test are most helpful in diagnosing heartworm disease in cats.

 2. The heartworm antigen test detects the presence of adult female heartworms.
 It is very specific, but not as sensitive as the antibody test.
 A positive test indicates that heartworms are present, but a negative test does not mean that they are absent.
-Because the cat must have at least two adult female worms present to make this test positive, a negative test may mean that the cat may only have a small number of worms or that all the worms are male.
+Because the cat must have at least two adult female worms present to have a positive test result, a negative test may mean that the cat has only a small number of worms or that all the worms are male.
 The low number of worms often seen in infected cats results in a high number of cats testing false-negative on antigen tests.

 In summary, a diagnosis of feline heartworm infection is confirmed when both the antibody and antigen tests are positive, but not all infected cats will test positive on both tests.

-3. A blood sample can be tested for the presence of microfilariae.
-However, less than 20% of cats with heartworms have microfilariae in their blood, and microfilariae are only present for one to four weeks.
+3. A blood sample can be tested for the presence of microfilariae; however, only a small number of cats with heartworms have microfilariae in their blood, and microfilariae are only present for one to four weeks.
 Although a positive test is diagnostic, a negative test means little.
 As a result, this test is often not very useful.

 4. An eosinophil count can be measured in cats suspected of harboring heartworms.
-Eosinophils are a type of white blood cells that occur in increased numbers when certain parasites are present.
+Eosinophils are a type of white blood cell that occur in increased numbers when certain parasites are present.
 They are elevated in the presence of heartworms, but this elevation only occurs for a few months.
-This test is not specific, since cats with other parasites (intestinal worms, fleas, etc.) or allergies also commonly have increased eosinophil counts.
-An eosinophil count is often performed with a Complete Blood Cell Count (CBC) and serum chemistries during the initial diagnostic workup.
+This test is not specific, since cats with allergies or other parasites (e.g., intestinal worms, fleas) also commonly have increased eosinophil counts.
+An eosinophil count is often performed with a complete blood cell count (CBC) and serum chemistries during the initial diagnostic workup.

-Radiographs (x-rays) permit us to view the size and shape of the heart.
-They also allow us to measure the diameter of the pulmonary arteries.
-Many cats with heartworms have an increase in the size of the pulmonary arteries, or the arteries may appear blunted (suddenly come to an apparent stop) on their way to the lungs, due to worms obstructing them.
+5. Radiographs (X-rays) permit your veterinarian to view the size and shape of the heart.
+They also allow measurements on the diameter of the pulmonary arteries.
+Many cats with heartworms have larger pulmonary arteries, or the arteries may appear blunted (suddenly come to an apparent stop) on their way to the lungs, due to worms obstructing them.
 However, many other cats with heartworms have no abnormal findings on their radiographs, especially early in the infection.

-Echocardiography allows the examiner to directly view the internal structures of the heart and surrounding vessels and assess the condition and function of the heart.
-In some cats, the actual adult heartworms can be seen; this finding confirms the presence of heartworms.
-However, because most infected cats have a low number of worms this does not occur often.
+6. Cardiac ultrasound (echocardiography) allows the internal structures of the heart and surrounding vessels to be directly viewed and the condition and function of the heart to be assessed.
+In many cats, adult heartworms can be seen; this finding confirms the presence of heartworms.
+However, because most infected cats have a low number of worms, this does not always occur.

 Can feline heartworm disease be treated?

-To complicate things further, when the adult heartworms die during this treatment, they pass through the pulmonary arteries to the lungs where the reaction to the dead and dying worms can cause sudden death.
-Thus, we have a dilemma when a cat is diagnosed with heartworm but is not showing clinical signs, all that may be needed is to monitor antibody and antigen testing, along with regular chest radiographs, while the heartworm infection is naturally eliminated.
+To complicate things further, when the adult heartworms die during this treatment, they pass through the pulmonary arteries to the lungs, where the reaction to the dead and dying worms can cause sudden death.
+Thus, there is a dilemma: if a cat is diagnosed with heartworm but is not showing clinical signs, all that may be needed is to monitor antibody and antigen testing, along with regular chest radiographs, while the heartworm infection is naturally eliminated.

 1. Treat with the drug designed for dogs.
-However, this drug can have serious side effects in cats.
-These side effects include acute pulmonary (lung) failure and death in a small percentage of cats.
+This drug can have serious side effects in cats, though, including acute lung failure and death.
+For this reason, this approach is not recommended.